-Well, I've got one session left in the private writer's conference of this weekend.
+I've got one session left in the private writer's conference of this weekend.
 It's gone really great so far!
 I should live in a world with just these people.
 They're so my kind.
 I seriously adore them.
-(Editor's Note on 1 October 2016: This private conference was the first of what would become the public conference Ch1Con.)
+(Editor's Note: This private conference was the first of what would become Ch1Con.)

-This also means that I just finished my session in which I taught about including romance in novels!
-And I'm going to give you an overview right here.
+This also means that I just finished my session in which I taught about writing romantic subplots!
+And I'm going to give you an overview.

 This week I am feeling very in love with the Internet--and here's why.